margo/technical-wg/symphony-proposal-queries/avassa-initial-queries.md

 - The sessions can then be actively terminated by either side, or timed out.

 This process covers the call home-separated option and should give the Margo community a good understanding of the benefits and potential shortcomings of the approach.

+[Haishi] We are working on a new version of the agent that supports a bootstrapping process where the agent presents a bootstrapping certificate to exchange for a working certificate.
+Since Symphony is a state-seeking system, we haven't identified use cases that mandate a live session (which is less scalable).
+On the other hand, Symphony is extensible by introducing new vendors into the API surface.
+For instance, a new command-and-control vendor can be introduced to support such scenarios where a custom/extra agent can be used to actively receive commands from the server.